The 5-scan principle

 After all the scanning – arrival at delivery

-On arrival at the delivery point the driver will use his/her electronic PDA to say that it is at the delivery point, cross referencing with GPS coordinates to show that they are at the delivery point.
+On arrival at the delivery point the driver will use their electronic PDA to say that it is at the delivery point, cross referencing with GPS coordinates to show that they are at the delivery point.
 The driver will then carry out their own risk assessment to ensure the delivery point is safe for unloading the pallet (especially important when a tail lift delivery is requested).

 The goods will be offloaded to curbside and the customer will be requested to sign the PDA to accept delivery – this is transmitted electronically and then shows on our system for you to be able to view.